NojemOCE/Dungeons/assumptions.md

     * Only two moving entities can be on one cell at any time
     * Moving Entities can block each other from player (mercenary algorithm will therefore avoid other mercenaries if they are in the way)
     * This implies that the character can only battle one enemy at the time
     * Once a battle starts, it cannot end until one of the characters is defeated.
-To continue going through ticks, the player should just just click any direction to continue onto the next attack in battle
+To continue going through rounds, recursion until an entity reaches zero health
 * Given:
     * Character Health = Character Health - ((Enemy Health * Enemy Attack Damage) / 10)
     * Enemy Health = Enemy Health - ((Character Health * Character Attack Damage) / 5)